You book a flight and then notice the problem.

 If unrestricted, tickets could be reassigned or resold, which would interfere with pricing models and inventory control.
 As a result, most airlines only allow minor corrections under specific conditions.

-Airlines may allow limited corrections such as fixing a typo, adjusting a missing or extra letter, or correcting formatting issues.
+Airlines may allow limited corrections, such as fixing a typo, adjusting a missing or extra letter, correcting formatting, or making the same traveler’s name better match the ID or passport.

-However, changes that alter the identity of the traveler — such as replacing one name with another — are typically not allowed without canceling and rebooking the ticket.
+But changes that alter the identity of the traveler — such as replacing one passenger with another — are usually treated differently.
+That may require canceling, rebooking, paying a fare difference, or starting over under the airline’s ticket rules.

 When a Name Correction Becomes a Ticket Change